Copper-64: Renal perfusion

 Ethylglyoxal bis(thiosemicarbazone) (ETS) has potential utility as a PET radiopharmaceutical with the various isotopes of copper. ^{64}Cu-ETS has been used for experimental preclinical myocardial, cerebral and tumor perfusion evaluations, with a linear relationship between the renal uptake and blood flow.
 Renal perfusion can also be evaluated with CT or MRI instead of PET, but with drawbacks: CT requires administration of potentially allergenic contrast agents.
 MRI avoids use of ionising radiation but is difficult to implement, and often suffers from motion artefacts.
 PET with ^{64}Cu can offer quantitative measurements of renal perfusion.

 Wilson’s disease

-Wilson disease is a rare condition in which copper is retained excessively in the body.
+Wilson's disease is a rare condition in which copper is retained excessively in the body.
 Toxic levels of copper can lead to organ failure and premature death. ^{64}Cu has been used experimentally to study whole body retention of copper in subjects with this disease.
 The technique can also separate heterozygous carriers and homozygous normals.